Jerry Butler from The Impressions Talks Ernie Busker’s Million Dollar Palms of Hallandale

 Henry Stone was the Promoter for that concert, and he was the distributor for the record…you got the picture, he treated us very well.”

-- From a 2011 interview with Jerry Butler by Jake Katel
+- From an interview with Jerry Butler by Jake Katel

 ©Jake Katel.
 All Rights Reserved.